 Keeping up with the scientific literature is essential for all research scientists.
 In journal club, timely and relevant journal articles are discussed.
 Journal club is student led in order to promote confidence in the student's ability to comprehend seemingly complex scientific papers.

 Students are given two opportunities to present their project to their peers and other members of our research community.
-Students present their hypothesis, background information and research plan at mid-summer chalk talks, then they present twenty minute power point presentations, focused on research results and conclusions at a day long end of summer retreat.
+Students present their hypothesis, background information and research plan at mid-summer chalk talks.
+Then they present power point presentations, focused on research results and conclusions at a day long end of summer retreat.

-Students are housed communally in one of the Dormitories on Penn’s campus.
-Each dormitory suite contains four single rooms around a shared kitchen and living area.
-The Dormitories are located approximately 5-10 minutes, by foot, from the departments research laboratories.
-Students are responsible for their own meals.
+Students are housed communally in one of the dormitories on Penn’s campus.
+Typically each dormitory suite contains four single rooms around a shared kitchen and living area.
+The dormitories are located approximately 15 minutes, by foot, from the department's research laboratories.
 The SUPERS program hosts a variety of social activities over the course of the summer.